Lector's Notes | To the home page![]() of Lector's Notes | |

 The Hebrew descendants of Abraham, Isaac and Jacob had become slaves in Egypt, and lost their memory of the Lord.
-Here the Lord startles and reintroduces himself to the Hebrew who will later lead the people back to their homeland.
+Later, led by Moses, they recovered their memory.
+But first, God had to arrange a startling reintroduction.

 Today's second reading is Paul's homily based on the Exodus story begun in the first reading.
 Paul's audience in Corinth was a rather disorderly bunch, so the Apostle's interpretation of the Scripture is stern.